-(A) Duty to Disburse Conduit Mortgage Payments.
+- (A) Duty to Disburse Conduit Mortgage Payments.
 Upon receipt of a mortgage creditor checklist (Vt.
 LB Form Y-1), notice of conduit mortgage payment and authorization to release information to the trustee (Vt.
-LB Form Y-2), and the first Chapter 13 plan payment, the Chapter 13 trustee must commence disbursing Conduit Mortgage Payments to the Mortgage Creditor in the amount specified in the debtor's Chapter 13 plan, unless the debtor has filed a motion requesting that no payments be made to the Mortgage Creditor until some future date (e.g., the filing of a proof of claim by the Mortgage Creditor, resolution of an objection to the Mortgage Creditor's proof of claim), and the Court enters an order granting the debtor's motion.
-If the Chapter 13 plan and it later becomes clear, by agreement or Court order, that the amount paid to the Mortgage Creditor was not due, either in whole or in part, the Mortgage Creditor must disgorge any such overpayments.
-See subparagraph (6)(B).
+LB Form Y-2), and the first Chapter 13 plan payment, the Chapter 13 trustee must commence disbursing Conduit Mortgage Payments to the Mortgage Creditor in the amount specified in the debtor's Chapter 13 plan, unless the debtor has filed a motion requesting that no payments be made to the Mortgage Creditor, resolution of an objection to the Mortgage Creditor's proof of claim by the Mortgage Creditor, resolution of an objection to the Mortgage Creditor's proof of claim), and the Court enters an order granting the debtor's motion.
+If the Chapter 13 trustee makes payments to the Mortgage Creditor according to the Chapter 13 plan and it later becomes clear, by agreement or Court order, that the amount paid to the Mortgage Creditor was not due, either in whole or in part, the Mortgage Creditor must disgorge any such overpayments.
+See subparagraph (6)(B). - (B) Duty to Pay Administrative Arrearage with Pre-Petition Mortgage Arrearage.
+The Chapter 13 trustee will pay the amount due for Administrative Arrearage with the amount due for Pre-Petition Mortgage Arrearage. - (C) Duty Regarding Plan Payment Increases.
+Upon receipt of a notice of mortgage payment change (Official Form B410S-1), pursuant to subparagraph (7)(A), the Chapter 13 trustee must: